theogwo/HeadTTS/README.md

 });
 ```

-Using events with `synthesize` is often the best approach for
+Using events with `synthesize` is often the best approach
-real-time use cases, but you can alternatively use `await` to wait for
+for real-time use cases.
+However, you can alternatively
-all the related audio messages to arrive:
+use `await` to wait for all the related audio messages to arrive:

 ```javascript
 try {